 Description

-A house dating to around 1540 and converted into a shop in the C19 with further alterations in 1965.
+63 Market Place is a house dating to around 1540 that was converted into a shop in the 19th century, with further alterations made in 1965.
+The building features rendered and colour-washed brick and flint walls, topped with a pantile roof.

-PLAN: the building faces west onto the Market Place.
-It has an approximately square plan with a small rear north extension, and a single-storey shopfront extension on the frontage, probably added around 1965.
+The structure faces west onto the Market Place and has an approximately square plan, with a small rear extension to the north and a single-storey shopfront extension at the front, likely added around 1965.

-EXTERIOR: the two-storey building is two window bays wide under a shallow-pitched roof.
-This has a red brick ridge stack set right of centre and a dentil eaves cornice.
-The original ground floor is obscured by the single-storey shop front, added in 1965, which has two wide bowed windows with wooden glazing bars.
-The first floor is lit by two two-over-two pane horned sash windows with small scallop-edged hoods, originally for external blinds.
+The two-storey building is two window bays wide and has a shallow-pitched roof with a red brick ridge stack positioned slightly to the right of center and a dentil eaves cornice.
+The original ground floor is obscured by the single-storey shop front, which includes two wide bowed windows with wooden glazing bars.
+The first floor features two two-over-two pane horned sash windows with small scallop-edged hoods, originally intended for external blinds.

-INTERIOR: on the ground floor there are mid-C16 roll-moulded bridging beams with run-out stops.
-The interior also retains some mid-C18 large-framed panelling, and two-panel doors with HL hinges on the first floor.
+Inside, the ground floor showcases mid-16th century roll-moulded bridging beams with run-out stops.
+The interior also retains some mid-18th century large-framed panelling and two-panel doors with HL hinges on the first floor.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.